 - TRIO FERTILITY ensures the staff understand the accessibility standards and are aware of procedure for back up accommodation or to notify patients/clients/staff should accessibility be temporarily out of service (i.e.) elevator down.

 - Identify training needs, related to accessibility, and ensures all records of training/attendance sheets are in Human Resources for record-keeping.

 - Review policies and procedures related to Accessibility Standards and updates as needed or required.

 - Ensure HR practices are consistent with Accessibility Standards and updated as needed and required.

 Accessibility Advisory Committee

-- Report, as required by legislation, the implementation of Accessibility Standards to the
+- The report, as required by legislation, the implementation of Accessibility Standards to the Ontario government.

 - Update the Multi-Year Accessibility Plan (2017-2021)

 - Participate in required education related to the Accessibility Standards.